 - All UM researchers can apply for the seed funding.

-We offer six funding opportunities:
+We offer six funding opportunities

 Call 1: Interdisciplinary research projects

 This call aims to support and stimulate the academic career of early career scholars by providing them with dedicated research time focused on high quality, interdisciplinary research.
 The expected outcome is a joint peer-reviewed publication.
-The team of (a minimum of) two researchers has a notable interdisciplinary basis.
+The team of (a minimum of) two researchers from (at least) two faculties has a notable interdisciplinary basis.
 At least one researcher is early career (postdoc or assistant professor).
 Research projects should fit to one or more of the four themes of the SEM research agenda and should thereby actively support Maastricht University’s research on Europe and European integration.

 Call 2: Preparing a large grant application or building a strategic consortium

 This call aims to stimulate large grant applications and strategic consortia with a focus on the high impact national grants (e.g. NWO, NWA) and the larger European funds (e.g. ERC, Horizon Europe).
-The seed funding alleviates the interdisciplinary team of (a minimum of) two researchers from teaching and administrative duties.
+The seed funding alleviates the interdisciplinary team of (a minimum of) two researchers from (at least) two faculties from theirteaching and administrative duties.
 The freed time is meant to prepare the application of research funding or to establish a large-scale consortium, not for the execution of the research itself.
 The grant application should fit to one or more of the four themes of the SEM research agenda and should thereby actively support Maastricht University’s research on Europe and European integration.
 Affinity or proven creativity in societal impact is seen as a plus for applications.